 Immerse yourself in the alluring charm of the Peak District with my guide to the Three Shires Head Walk and Waterfall.

-Not only will this picturesque hike lead you to the famed Three Shires Head – a stunning spectacle where three counties meet – but you’ll also discover opportunities for wild swimming in natural pools and cascading waterfalls.
+This picturesque hike leads you to the popular Three Shires Head—a stunning waterfall where three counties meet—but you’ll also discover opportunities for wild swimming in natural pools and cascading waterfalls.

-So whether you’re a keen walker, an outdoor enthusiast, or simply longing for a tranquil escape, this journey through the heart of the Peak District promises a unique experience!
+So whether you’re a keen walker, an outdoor enthusiast, or simply longing for a little escape, this walk through the heart of the Peak District promises a unique experience!

 Getting to the Three Shires Head Waterfall

-If you want to get even closer to the Three Shires Head waterfall there are a couple of laybys which I’ve observed people parking in along the A54, although there are only a limited number of spaces.
+If you want to get closer to the Three Shires Head waterfall, there are a couple of laybys along the A54 where people often park, although spaces are limited.

 You’ll then have to walk up the road or cut across to rejoin the path this article discusses.